danielabar/retro-pulse/README.md

 ## TODO

-- Add validation to retrospective model so that only one can be open at a time
+- implement retro-feedback slash command handler to open modal with:
+  - select dropdown: keep, stop, try
+  - textarea
+  - checkbox for anon
+  - Nice to have: text area form label changes based on dropdown value (eg: What should we keep on doing?)

 - retro-open slash command handler
   - extract logic to a service
   - error handling
   - sanitize `text`

-- implement retro-keep slash command handler to open modal with textarea and checkbox for anon
-- handle modal form submission for retro-keep, always save slack user info (check which fields are deprecated)
+- handle modal form submission for retro-feedback, always save slack user info (check which fields are deprecated)

-- implement retro-stop
-- implement retro-try
+- Add validation to retrospective model so that only one can be open at a time

+- application layout needs work, especially wrt notices (actually, maybe don't need notices anymore)
-- build retro view showing keep, stop, and try feedback as cards in columns
+- build retro view: showing keep, stop, and try feedback as cards in columns
   - if feedback has anon checked, then display anon, otherwise display Slack user
   - nice to have: can we get Slack avatar?
-- application layout needs work, especially wrt notices (actually, maybe don't need notices anymore)
 - welcome index view styling, layout

 - tests for bot/slash_commands?
 - oauth scopes are defined in two places: `app_manifest_template.json` and `config/initializers/slack_ruby_bot_server.rb`
 - Handle 400 error from POST /api/teams, eg: { "type": "other_error", "message": "Team foo is already registered.", "backtrace": "..." }
+- Can user's edit their feedback?

 ## Further Reading